-To ease the installation of F_Series firmware, APD has designed a purpose-built flasher for ESC firmware and bootloader files.
+To ease the installation of F_Series firmware, APD has designed a purpose-built flasher for ESC firmware and bootloader files for the Beta and firmware moving forward.
 This is used with all F Series devices however, units will still require a USB to UART adapter in some cases.
 A USB to UART adapter can be purchased from APD.

 The pinout of the ESCs can be found here, it is important to note that the 200F3 does not require a USB to UART adapter.